alandoyle/alandoyle.com/content/en/posts/2022-08-30-site-update.md

 Once that all worked I set about adding a custom domain.
 I went back to the main **Pages** page and clicked on the name of my project.
 From within here I chose the **Custom domains** tab then clicked the **Set up a custom domain** button.

 Here I filled in the **Domain** field and clicked **Continue**.
-Thankfully because my custom domain is hosted on Cloudflares DNS servers and part of the same account as the Pages project it automatically updated the DNS records with the correct values saving me any hastle of mis-typing any of the information (unlike this post which had typo's galore).
+Thankfully because my custom domain is hosted on Cloudflares DNS servers and part of the same account as the Pages project it automatically updated the DNS records with the correct values saving me any hastle of mistyping any of the information (unlike this post which had typo's galore).
 I then clicked **Activate Domain**

 I got an informational message saying the domain was being set up but that it may take up to 48 hours for DNS records to update and the site to become viewable by visitors.
 However within 5 minutes I could access the site which was really nice.